jfallmann/diffTF_Fork/README.md

   * Once the dryrun is successful, start the analysis via the second helper script

         ``sh startAnalysis.sh``
-4. Modify the example analysis to run your own analysis.
-See Section 3 and 4 in the [Documentation](https://git.embl.de/grp-zaugg/diffTF/blob/master/doc/Documentation.pdf) for further details if you run into troubles or questions.
+4. To run your own analysis, modify the files config.json and sampleData.tsv.
+See the instructions in Section 3 in the [Documentation](https://git.embl.de/grp-zaugg/diffTF/blob/master/doc/Documentation.pdf) for more details.

 Citation